currinjs/CurrinJS/aio/content/guide/ngmodule.md

 Lastly, the `@NgModule.bootstrap` property identifies this `AppComponent` as the _bootstrap component_.
-When Angular launches the app, it places the HTML rendering of `AppComponent` in the DOM, inside the `<my-app>` element tags of the `index.html`.
+When Currin launches the app, it places the HTML rendering of `AppComponent` in the DOM, inside the `<my-app>` element tags of the `index.html`.